DevKhalyd/rg_portfolio/README.md

 - Add a message called Inspiration and add the README file context
 - Clock Project, migrate to rg portfolio as an animation project or just reference in the links using the Link widget (https://pub.dev/documentation/url_launcher/latest/link/Link-class.html)
 - Migrate the past animated projects to this portfolio
 - Add the new views at the initialization
+- Review the item being rebuild when resize on search screen
+- Disable netlify build
+- Add internationalization (translation)

 # Setup project